-We are well into our “Strategic Plan 2011-2015“.
-The plan employs powerful data from virtually all school stakeholder groups as they identified the core values and core features that bind The Grauer School community together.
+The Grauer School’s most recent strategic plan employs powerful data from virtually all school stakeholder groups as they identified the core values and core features that bind The Grauer School community together.
 The plan also calls for board expansion, well under way.
-It also calls for the completion of the school campus, a far-sighted vision now under intense study.
-Our biggest work going forward, also well under way, is providing the inspiration and role modeling necessary to enable all our stakeholder groups to embrace, work, and live in accordance with our values.
+It also calls for the completion of the school campus, a far-sighted vision that is almost complete.
+Our biggest work, which is ongoing and permanent, is providing the inspiration and role modeling necessary to enable all our stakeholder groups to embrace, work, and live in accordance with our values.
 Of course, turning theory to action has always been the forté of The Grauer School.

-Pedagogically, we are asking our teachers not only to teach State curricula and skills, but to teach values and qualities we believe that our students, and our nation and world, will need later in the century.
-These values and qualities will set them apart in the future as they assume the leadership roles they are bound for: a passion for the process of discovery, a natural sense of communicating collaboratively in class and in online groups, an ability to organize and present complex portfolios and exhibits, and a sense of the connectedness of their daily work with its impact on the larger world.
+Pedagogically, we are asking our teachers not only to teach State curricula and skills, but to prioritize values and qualities we believe that our students, and our nation and world, will need later in the century: courage, compassion, and resourcefulness.
+These values and qualities will set them apart in the future as they assume the leadership roles they are bound for: a passion for the process of discovery; a natural sense of communicating collaboratively in class, across cultures, and in online groups; an ability to organize and present complex portfolios and exhibits; and a sense of the connectedness of their daily work with its impact on the larger world.
 These are “millennial skills,” and our “200 strong” (teachers and students), high performance, independent school organization is better positioned to convey them than any other model we can find.

-To this end, we launched the Small Schools Coalition (SSC), a membership organization responsible for leading the way in research and communications as our region and nation learns about the power and effectiveness the small school model has in promoting student development and scholarship.
+To this end, we have developed the Small Schools Coalition (SSC), a growing membership organization responsible for leading the way in research and communications as our region and nation learns about the power and effectiveness the small school model has in promoting student development, safety, and scholarship.
 Developing this larger network is enabling The Grauer School to stay in forefront of what’s best about secondary education for students, families, and teachers.

-Also with an eye to the future, we continue to build and broaden the leadership capacity of our faculty as a whole and, in particular, among our center and departmental heads.
-With energetic and far-sighted leadership coming from our student ASB, our leadership team, our programming team, our department chairs, our Board of Trustees, our Parent Association, the Green Grauer Association, as well as the most solid, experienced, passionate staff and faculty we’ve ever had, our students and families are in very good hands.
+Also with an eye to the future, we continue to build and broaden the leadership capacity of our faculty as a whole and, in particular, among our teams, centers and departmental heads.
+With energetic and far-sighted leadership coming from our student ASB, our leadership team, our programming team, our department chairs, our Board of Trustees and its standing committees, our Parent Association, the Green Grauer Association, as well as the most solid, experienced, passionate staff and faculty we’ve ever had, our students and families are in very good hands.

-Enjoy our website, and come by for visit!
+Enjoy our website, and come by for a visit!